Subchapter 5 vs. Traditional Ch 11 Bankruptcy

 The traditional Chapter 11 bankruptcy process includes an "Absolute Priority Rule."

 This rule essentially requires that all senior class creditors must be paid in full before other classes of creditors and equity holders can receive any money or property.
-This rule establishes a line of priority where nonconsenting creditors are always paid in full.
+This rule establishes a line of priority where nonconsenting creditors are usually paid in full, if the equity holders want to retain their equity and rights to future profits.

-Subchapter 5 eliminates this rule, which means that the small business owner can retain 100% of their equity even when a reorganization plan does not pay creditors in full.
+Subchapter 5 eliminates this rule, which means that the small business owner retains 100% of their equity even when the reorganization plan does not pay creditors in full.

 Subchapter 5 Reorganization Plan Confirmation and Voting